 On Dr Seuss Day, let’s celebrate the father of wit & wisdom with these simple Seuss Crafts for kids!
 As he says, “These things are fun and fun is good!”

 Walk into any book store or log on to an online one and you’ll find a wide range of categories to choose from.
-Of course there are the genre-wise categorization, but a more general one is adults and kids’ sections.
+Of course, there is the genre-wise categorization, but a more general one is adults and kids’ sections.
 However, there are some books that stand out – because they belong to both!

 These are the books that grow with you – they make sense at any age.
 Maybe that’s why they’re called evergreen classics, and the most popular ones have got to be the Seuss books!
 What appears to be utter nonsense on the surface actually hides a lot of depth, making these books truly unique.

-20 Easy and Fun Dr Seuss Crafts for Kids
+22 Easy and Fun Dr. Seuss Crafts for Kids

 Good ol’ Lorax wants to protect the Truffula Trees from greedy people, and it’s an important lesson that kids need to learn about our environment.
 Make your own truffula trees with paper straws and pom poms – it’s a craft that’ll be over in 15 minutes!